QuangNguyenLong/fil_training/c_cpp/c/README.md

 }
 ```

 Later on, after have done COPY-PASTE-ing this function accross multiple program, you need to make another program to view point cloud, this time, a DYNAMIC POINT CLOUD.
 You are lazy, you will copy-paste the function.
 Now, since your code have memory leak, the leaked memory will surely stacks over time, and your computer crash.
-You realized it and come back fix all your code.
+You realized it and come back to fix all your code.
 What a "good" deal.

 "Well, just write new code then.
 I have plenty of time.", you said at the age of 20 with no achievements.